jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Batch normalization

-We have emphasized so many times the benefits of having features with mean = 0 and $$ \sigma=1 $$
+We have emphasized so many times the benefits of having features with mean = 0 and $$ \sigma^2=1 $$

 But, why do we stop at the input layer only.
 Batch normalization renormalizes a layer output.
-For example, we renormalized the output of the linear layer before feeding it into the ReLU.
+For example, we renormalized the output of the affine layer (matrix multiplication) before feeding it into the ReLU.
 ```python
 def affine_batchnorm_relu_forward(x, w, b, gamma, beta, bn_param):
   h, h_cache = affine_forward(x, w, b)